Semiclassical Methods for Hawking Radiation from a Vaidya Black Hole: Complex Paths Method

 \section{Complex Paths Method}

 Massless scalar particles under the gravitational background $g_{\mu \nu } $ obey the Klein-Gordon equation

 For spherical symmetric black hole, we may reduce our attention only to $\left( {t - r} \right) $ sector in the space-time, or in other words, we reduce to two dimensional black hole problems.
-Later, since we are dealing with massless particle described in (\ref{eq:13}), we can employ the null geodesic condition ${{dr} \mathord{\left/ {\vphantom {{dr} {dt}}} \right. \kern-\nulldelimiterspace} {dt}} = \pm \sqrt {FG} $ for outgoing particle's path.
+Later, since we are dealing with massless particle described in (\ref{eq:13}), we can employ the radial null geodesic without Painleve transformation\footnote{For static case, it was shown in Ref. \cite{15} that the results with and without Painleve transformation are equal.} ${{dr} \mathord{\left/ {\vphantom {{dr} {dt}}} \right. \kern-\nulldelimiterspace} {dt}} = \pm \sqrt {FG} $ for outgoing and ingoing particle's path.
 Equation (\ref{eq:13}) under the background metric (\ref{eq:2}) simplifies to

 By the standard ansatz for scalar wave function $\phi \left( {r,t} \right) = \exp \left[ { - {\textstyle{i \over \hbar }}S\left( {r,t} \right)} \right] $, equation (\ref{eq:14}) leads to the equation for the action $S\left( {r,t} \right) $